nghtchld/flask-kiosk/readme.md

 # Licence
 This project is licenced under the BSD 3-Clause licence.
 A full copy of this licene is in the `LICENCE` file.

+# Current work plan
+TODO Ordering system using flask-sqlalchemy Classes
+## Needed
+* Food details page of form 'menu\<item>'
+* Dropdown number to order selection form -> displayed on food details page
+* Do we then have to write the item selection immediately to the d?b ** or can we store in 'session' and if so how?
+** and then when do we write to the db?

+## Fixes needed
+* change menu_list in route /menu to namedtuple
+* change menu.html for item loop to use namedtuple names in place of list [ints]